browserengineering/book/book/embeds.md

         return parent_frame.window_id
 ```

-On the JavaScript side, the most interesting bit is what to do with the
+On the JavaScript side, the most interesting bit is what to do with the id
-id returned from Python.
-What it will do is to find the "`window_<id>`"
+returned from Python.
+What it will do is to find the "`window_<id>`" object,
-object, which we can obtain via the `eval` JavaScript function^[If
+which we can obtain via the `eval` JavaScript function.^[If you don't know
-you don't know about it, does the same thing as the DukPy `evaljs` method.]
+about it, does the same thing as the DukPy `evaljs` method.]
+And if the eval
-And if the eval fails, that means the window object is not defined, which
+throws a "variable not defined" exception, that means the window object is not
-can only be the case if the parent is cross-origin to the current window.
+defined, which can only be the case if the parent is cross-origin to the
-In that case, return a fresh `Window` object with the fake id `-1`.
+current window.
+In that case, return a fresh `Window` object with the fake id
+`-1`.^[Which is also correct, because cross-oriign frames can't access each
+others' variables.
+However, in a real browser this `Window` object is not
+totally fake---see the related exercise at the end of the chapter.]

 ``` {.html}
 Object.defineProperty(Window.prototype, 'parent', {